tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 certificate_request_context, which is extracted from the authenticator request if present.
 If no authenticator request is provided, it is zero-length.

 The certificates chosen in the Certificate message MUST conform to the requirements of a Certificate message in the negotiated version of TLS.
-If an authenticator request is present, the signature algorithms used to choose the algorithm are taken from the "signature_algorithms" in the from the authenticator.
-If there is no authenticator request, the signature algorithms are chosen from the "signature_algorithms" extension from the extensions used in the TLS handshake.
-This is described in Section 4.2.3 of {{!TLS13}} and Sections 7.4.2 and 7.4.6 of {{!RFC5246}}.
+In particular, the certificate MUST be valid for the a signature algorithm indicated by the peer in a "signature_algorithms" extension, as described in Section 4.2.3 of {{!TLS13}} and Sections 7.4.2 and 7.4.6 of {{!RFC5246}}.

+In addition to "signature_algorithms", the "server_name" {{!RFC6066}},
-Alternative certificate formats such as {{!RFC7250}} Raw Public Keys are not supported.
-The "server_name" {{!RFC6066}}, "certificate_authorities" (Section 4.2.4. of {{!TLS13}}), or "oid_filters"
+"certificate_authorities" (Section 4.2.4. of {{!TLS13}}), or "oid_filters"
-(Section 4.2.5. of {{!TLS13}}) extensions are used to guide certificate selection, with the extensions provided in the authenticator request taking precedence over the extensions provided in the connection handshake.
+(Section 4.2.5. of {{!TLS13}}) extensions are used to guide certificate selection.
+These extensions are taken from the authenticator request if present, or the TLS handshake if not.

+Alternative certificate formats such as {{!RFC7250}} Raw Public Keys are not supported in this version of the specification.

 If an authenticator request was provided, the Certificate message MUST contain only extensions present in the authenticator request.
-Otherwise, the Certificate message MUST contain only extensions present in the ClientHello (for servers), ServerHello (for clients in TLS 1.2), or EncryptedExtensions (for clients in TLS 1.3).
+Otherwise, the Certificate message MUST contain only extensions present in the TLS handshake.

 ### CertificateVerify